 The amount you get depends on your circumstances such as being single, in a couple, having children, a disability, are working and have housing costs like rent.
 This total amount may be reduced by certain incomes you may have, such as earnings.
-The amount may be increased for carers or disabled people.
+The amount may be increased for carers, children with disability or those with certain levels of incapacity for work.
 The amount will also change as your income changes.
 For example, your payment will reduce gradually as you earn more.
 The amount can also be reduced for various reasons, such as the benefit cap.

 You can also phone the Jobcentre for help

 There is support for people who have difficulties with claiming online.
 See Extra help and support under Universal Credit.

 Once you have claimed Universal Credit online you will be invited to an interview with a Work Coach at your local Jobcentre Plus office to verify your information and discuss any appropriate work-related activity, which includes agreeing your ‘Claimant Commitment’.